What the Microsoft Exchange Server Exploit Means for Companies

-Preserve relevant evidence data relating to the Exchange systems, including:
+Preserve relevant evidence and data relating to the Exchange systems, including:

-- All system and application logs from impacted Exchange systems (such as Exchange mail audit logs, network telemetry data such as firewall logs, load balancer logs, etc.)
+- All system and application logs from impacted Exchange systems (including Exchange mail audit logs, network telemetry data such as firewall logs, and load balancer logs).

 - Remove any identified suspicious files.
-If you identify certain 8-character .aspx files in c:\inetpub\wwwroot\aspnet_client\system_web, you should consider moving right way to incident response and communicating out-of-band.
+If you identify certain 8-character .aspx files in c:\inetpub\wwwroot\aspnet_client\system_web, you should consider moving immediately to incident response and communicating out-of-band.

 - Reset credentials of any user and service accounts present on the system.
 Consider a rotation of all privileged user accounts.

-- Reboot the system a first time to start from a remediated stat.
+- Reboot the system a first time to start from a remediated state.

-- Apply Microsoft’s patches to vulnerable Exchange systems, prioritizing those that are externally facing.
+- Apply Microsoft’s patches to vulnerable Exchange systems, prioritising those that are externally facing.

-- Restrict direct Internet access to any Exchange resources such as Outlook Web Access (OWA), Exchange Admin Center (EAC).
+- Restrict direct internet access to any Exchange resources such as Outlook Web Access (OWA) and Exchange admin centre (EAC).

 - Reboot the system a second time to apply patches.